 However, this would have produced a weaker quantitative estimate $[W]_{A_p}^{\frac{1}{p-1}}$, which is the optimal $L^p$-norm bound for $\mathcal{M}_{W,p}$ by \cite[Theorem 1.3]{im19}. \item In principle, we could try an argument of the same type also in the case of $\dot f^0_{p,q}(W)$.
 The above pointwise bound is still valid and we would then need to establish the estimate

 for any $\vec{f}_i=W^{\frac{1}{p}}\vec{t}_i$ with $i\in\mathbb Z$.
 The prospective bound \eqref{FS MW} would be a Fefferman--Stein vector-valued inequality for the matrix-weighted maximal operator $\mathcal{M}_{W,p}$.
-Whether or not such an estimate is valid is an interesting open problem recently posed in \cite[Question 7.3]{dkps}.
-Below, we will explore some substitutes for the unknown estimate \eqref{FS MW}. \end{enumerate} \end{remark}
+Whether or not such an estimate is valid { was an open problem, explicitly posed in \cite[Question 7.3]{dkps}, at the time of our completing this investigation.
+Accordingly,} in Section \ref{sec ad TL}, we will explore some substitutes for estimate \eqref{FS MW}. { In the meantime, estimate \eqref{FS MW} has been established for $p,q\in(1,\infty)$ and $W\in A_p$ in \cite{ks24}, which would now provide an alternative route to our results in this range of parameters.
+However, we will still follow our original approach, which has the advantage of covering the full scale of exponents $p,q\in(0,\infty)$ at once.
+See also Remark~\ref{rem max F}.} \end{enumerate} \end{remark}